Uptown Broadway Building

 The building was listed on the National Register of Historic Places in 1986.
 It is also listed as part of the Uptown Square Historic District.

-On December 31, 2013, the Kiss Kiss Cabaret announced they chose it for their new location.
+The Kiss Kiss Cabaret performed in the building from 2013 to 2018.
 Since 2019, it has been home to the Baton Show Lounge.